evelynkyl/yue_nmt/README.md

 pip install --editable ./
 cd ~
 ```
-*note: It is HIGHLY recommended to use half precision (using Apex) by simply adding --fp16 True --amp 1 flags to each running command.
+*Note: It is HIGHLY recommended to use half precision (using Apex) by simply adding --fp16 True --amp 1 flags to each running command.
 Without it, you might run out of memory.

 ### Implentation
 #### BiLSTM or Transformer (via [JoeyNMT](https://github.com/joeynmt/joeynmt))